openshift/ansible-service-broker/docs/proposals/helm-charts.md

   - type: helm
     name: stable
     url: "https://kubernetes-charts.storage.googleapis.com"
-    base_image: "docker.io/djzager/helm-bundle-base:latest"
+    runner: "docker.io/djzager/helm-runner:latest"
     white_list:
       - ".*"
 ```

-1. Type: refers to the registry adapter to handle this registry
+1. Type: refers to the registry adapter to handle Helm Chart Repositories
 1. Name: gives a name to this registry item
-1. URL: the URL for the Helm chart repository
+1. URL: the URL for the Helm Chart Repository
-1. Base Image: the container image to use when provisioning/deprovisioning a
+1. Runner: the container image to use when interacting with a given
-   Helm chart
+   Helm Chart
-1. White List/Black List: allows the Admin to filter out Helm charts
+1. White List/Black List: allows the Admin to filter out Helm Charts

 ### Changes to the Registry Package

-- Add the ability to read the `base_image` from the broker config.
+- Add the ability to read the `runner` from the broker config.
 - Pass the URL and BaseImage to the registry adapter.
-- Instantiate a Helm registry adapter to handle Helm Chart registries in the
+- Instantiate a Helm registry adapter to handle Helm Chart repositories in the
   config.

 ### Creating a Helm Adapter